 You can help us build more homes and more hope by donating tools to Habitat!
 These tools will be used by Habitat volunteers and staff on construction sites and projects to help create more safe, decent and affordable housing.
 Click above to browse the list.

 Ready to sign up and volunteer?
 Click HERE to fill out a form and our Community Engagement Coordinator will contact you soon.
+Or visit our Event Calendar for Construction Volunteer dates.

 Preparing for your volunteer build day or simply wanting to learn more about Habitat for Humanity's construction projects?
 Below are several frequently asked questions, which should help clarify some information about the projects.
 If you don't see your question below or if you have a follow-up question, please contact our office at (479) 335-5970 and one of our team members will be happy to help you.